 Radiation Therapy for Non-Small Cell Lung Cancer

-Join Y. Luh, MD, FACP and Charles R. Thomas, Jr., MD
+Join Y. Luh, MD, FACP, FACR and Charles R. Thomas, Jr., MD

 Lung cancers are categorized into two groups: small cell lung cancer and non-small cell lung cancer.
 Radiation may be used for small cell lung cancers, as discussed in the section about small cell lung cancer.
 This chapter will focus on the use of radiation therapy for non-small cell lung cancer.
-See Chapter 5: Treatment of Small Cell Lung Cancer.
+See Chapter 6: Treatment for Small Cell Lung Cancer

 Principles of Radiation Therapy for Non-Small Cell Lung Cancer

 The treatment of non-small cell lung cancer depends on the cancer stage and the patient’s overall condition.
 Treatment options may include surgery, radiation therapy, chemotherapy, and any combination of these options.
 Radiation therapy may be used before surgery, frequently in combination with chemotherapy, to make a tumor smaller and easier to remove.
 Radiation can be given after surgery, with or without chemotherapy, to kill any cancer cells that may still be present after surgery.
-Radiation, frequently with concurrent chemotherapy, may be used to treat lung cancers that are too extensive to remove surgically.
-In some circumstances, radiation therapy can be used alone, without surgery or chemotherapy.
+Radiation with concurrent chemotherapy (chemoradiation), may be used to treat lung cancers that are too extensive to remove surgically.
+Radiation therapy can also be used alone, without surgery or chemotherapy.

 Radiation Treatment Team

 The delivery of radiation therapy requires several individual team members that play a crucial role in the successful treatment of patients.
-Radiation oncologists are medical doctors who have completed medical school and at least 5 years of residency training before joining the work force.
+Radiation oncologists are medical doctors who have completed medical school and at least five years of residency training before joining the workforce.
 They are frequently certified by the American Board of Radiology (although they are not diagnostic radiologists).
 Radiation oncologists talk to, examine, and counsel patients for consultation, and design and direct the radiation treatment plan.
 Radiation oncologists are the physician specialists during a patient’s radiation therapy who provide evaluation, simulation (discussed next), weekly treatment visits, and follow-up visits after completing treatment.
+(Figure 1)

 Radiation oncology nurses provide detailed education to patients on the clinical aspects of radiation treatment.
 They provide counseling on managing any side effects of treatment and tips on how to decrease the intensity of side effects.
 They often are the team members who address patient concerns and communicate more serious issues to the radiation oncologist.